PRODUCT COMPARISONS

 8. Licensing

 PDFTron SDK for .NET next-generation software applications is provided as a free trial product that can be tested with a demo license key.
 There are no details about the license and pricing of the product, and the licensing procedure here is definitely not straightforward, as you have to contact sales to get a custom quote as per your needs.
-You can visit this link to get more information.
+You can visit this PDFTron Pricing Information to get more information.

 9. Summary and Conclusion